Site Overlay

 What they do

-Pulmonary Hygiene: Provide pulmonary hygiene care to maintain patients’ respiratory health, thereby enhancing their comfort and well-being.
+Pulmonary Hygiene: Provide pulmonary hygiene care to maintain patients’ respiratory health and enhance their comfort and well-being.

 Symptom Management: Focus on managing respiratory symptoms, such as breathlessness (dyspnea) and cough, by utilizing medical treatments, providing patient education on breathing techniques, and recommending energy-conserving strategies.